vbocan/IPFLang/docs/SYNTAX.md

 | `100<EUR> + 50` | ✓ | Plain number compatible |
 | `CONVERT(x, USD, EUR) + 50<EUR>` | ✓ | Explicit conversion |

-Type errors are reported at parse time, before any computation runs.
+Type errors are caught at parse time, long before any calculation runs.
+This makes IPFLang particularly robust for financial applications where currency mistakes can have serious consequences.